Policy Statement: To comply with the Texas State School Nutrition Policy, and phase out foods of minimal nutritional

 - School Nurses: This policy does not apply to school nurses using FMNVs during the course of providing health care to individual students (i.e. glucose tablets for diabetics etc).

-- School Events: Students may be given FMNV, candy items or other restricted foods during the school day for up to three different events (i.e. Eid parties, etc) each school year as determined by BHA Administration.
+- School Events: Students may be given FMNV, candy items or other restricted foods during the school day for up to six different events (i.e. Eid parties, etc) each school year (three per semester) as determined by BHA Administration.

 - STAAR Test Days: Schools and parents may provide additional nutritious snack per day for students taking the STAAR tests.
 The snack must comply with the fat and sugar limits of the BHA Nutrition Policy and may not contain any FMNV or consist of candy, chips or dessert type items.

 - Field Trips: School-approved field trips are exempt from the nutrition policy.